Terms, Conditions and Cancellation Policy | Volunteers For Peace

 Volunteers should research travel warnings, health outbreaks, and the political situation in countries they plan on visiting in order to make an informed decision about the safety of travel to a location.

 VFP strongly recommends that volunteers make sure they have accident insurance for death or injury and travelers’ insurance to cover loss of airfare, registration fees and other consequential damages.

 The use of illegal drugs is unacceptable in our projects.
 Substance abuse is a major social problem and is an obstacle to overcoming the social and economic problems that afflict the world community today.
 Local hosts reserve the right to restrict or prohibit the use of alcohol, tobacco, and other drugs and to expel you from the project with no refund of registration fees if you do not comply.

-VFP’S Liability is strictly limited to the refund of the volunteer registration fee/s in the event a project is canceled, changed or if a volunteer cannot be accommodated at a project which s/he had been previously accepted.
+VFP’S Liability is strictly limited to the refund of the volunteer registration fee/s in the event a project is canceled or changed after the volunteer’s acceptance to the project.
 VFP shall not be liable to any volunteer for (1) failure of any aircraft, ship, train, vessel or other means of transportation to depart or arrive according to any schedule, agreement or otherwise; and (2) any injury or loss to the person or property of the volunteer arising from, or in any way connected with, the volunteer’s participation in a project arranged through VFP, including but not limited to any injury or loss caused by clerical errors, mechanical difficulties, riots, wars, civil disobedience, strikes, labor disputes, weather conditions, acts of God, public enemies, quarantine, the absence of any necessary governmental approvals, or any other beyond control of VFP.